-These hotels are also off property, so you’ll either need to take the shuttle or rent a car.
-They do offer transportation to the parks, but there may be a fee, and you will have to follow their schedule.
+These hotels are also separate from theme parks, so you’ll either need to take the shuttle or rent a car.
+Good Neighbor Hotels do typically offer transportation to the parks, but there may be a fee, and you will have to follow their schedule.

 Why Stay at a Disney Good Neighbor Resort?